T1i2n3a4/moms-wellbeing-club/README.md

 * First Time Visitors

-As a first time visitor I expect to:
+As a first time visitor, I expect to:

-    * easily understant the main pupose of the site and learn more about the Club;
+    * easily understand the main purpose of the site and learn more about the Club;
     * easily find the activities purposed for joining.
     * easily and intuitively navigate throughout the site to find content;
     * access the menu from any part of the page;